OAI/sig-moonwalk/specification/moonwalk-source.md

 <a name="infoExtensions"></a>^x- | Any | Allows extensions to the OpenAPI Schema.
 The field name MUST begin with `x-`, for example, `x-internal-id`.
 Field names beginning `x-oai-` and `x-oas-` are reserved for uses defined by the [OpenAPI Initiative](https://www.openapis.org/).
 The value can be `null`, a primitive, an array or an object.

 The extensions may or may not be supported by the available tooling, but those may be extended as well to add requested support (if tools are internal or open-sourced).

+## Document Processing

+#### <a name="parsingDocuments"></a>Parsing Documents

+In order to properly handle [Schema Objects](#schemaObject), OAS 3.1 inherits the parsing requirements of [JSON Schema draft 2020-12 §9](https://datatracker.ietf.org/doc/html/draft-bhutton-json-schema-00#section-9), with appropriate modifications regarding base URIs as specified in [Relative References In URIs](#relativeReferencesURI).

+This includes a requirement to parse complete documents before deeming a Schema object reference to be unresolvable, in order to detect keywords that might provide the reference target or impact the determination of the appropriate base URI.

+Implementations MAY support complete-document parsing in any of the following ways:

+* Detecting OpenAPI or JSON Schema documents using media types
+* Detecting OpenAPI documents through the root `openapi` property
+* Detecting JSON Schema documents through detecting keywords or otherwise successfully parsing the document in accordance with the JSON Schema specification
+* Detecting a document containing a referenceable Object at its root based on the expected type of the reference
+* Allowing users to configure the type of documents that might be loaded due to a reference to a non-root Object

+Implementations that parse referenced fragments of OpenAPI content without regard for the content of the rest of the containing document will miss keywords that change the meaning and behavior of the reference target.
+In particular, failing to take into account keywords that change the base URI introduces security risks by causing references to resolve to unintended URIs, with unpredictable results.
+While some implementations support this sort of parsing due to the requirements of past versions of this specification, in version 3.1, the result of parsing fragments in isolation is _undefined_ and likely to contradict the requirements of this specification.

+While it is possible to structure certain OpenAPI Descriptions to ensure that they will behave correctly when references are parsed as isolated fragments, depending on this is NOT RECOMMENDED.
+This specification does not explicitly enumerate the conditions under which such behavior is safe, and provides no guarantee for continued safety in any future versions of the OAS.

+A special case of parsing fragments of OAS content would be if such fragments are embedded in another format, referred to as an _embedding format_ with respect to the OAS.
+Note that the OAS itself is an embedding format with respect to JSON Schema, which is embedded as Schema Objects.
+It is the responsibility of an embedding format to define how to parse embedded content, and OAS implementations that do not document support for an embedding format cannot be expected to parse embedded OAS content correctly.

+#### <a name="structuralInteroperability"></a>Structural Interoperability

+When parsing an OAD, JSON or YAML objects are parsed into specific Objects (such as [Operation Objects](#operationObject), [Response Objects](#responseObject), [Reference Objects](#referenceObject), etc.) based on the parsing context.
+Depending on how references are arranged, a given JSON or YAML object can be parsed in multiple different contexts:

+* As a full OpenAPI Description document (an [OpenAPI Object](#oasObject) taking up an entire document)
+* As the Object type implied by its parent Object within the document
+* As a reference target, with the Object type matching the reference source's context

+If the same JSON/YAML object is parsed multiple times and the respective contexts require it to be parsed as _different_ Object types, the resulting behavior is _implementation defined_, and MAY be treated as an error if detected.
+An example would be referencing an empty Schema Object under `#/components/schemas` where a Path Item Object is expected, as an empty object is valid for both types.
+For maximum interoperability, it is RECOMMENDED that OpenAPI Description authors avoid such scenarios.

+#### <a name="resolvingImplicitConnections"></a>Resolving Implicit Connections

+#### Undefined and Implementation-Defined Behavior

+This specification deems certain situations to have either _undefined_ or _implementation-defined_ behavior.

+Behavior described as _undefined_ is likely, at least in some circumstances, to result in outcomes that contradict the specification.
+This description is used when detecting the contradiction is impossible or impractical.
+Implementations MAY support undefined scenarios for historical reasons, including ambiguous text in prior versions of the specification.
+This support might produce correct outcomes in many cases, but relying on it is NOT RECOMMENDED as there is no guarantee that it will work across all tools or with future specification versions, even if those versions are otherwise strictly compatible with this one.

+Behavior described as _implementation-defined_ allows implementations to choose which of several different-but-compliant approaches to a requirement to implement.
+This documents ambiguous requirements that API description authors are RECOMMENDED to avoid in order to maximize interoperability.
+Unlike undefined behavior, it is safe to rely on implementation-defined behavior if _and only if_ it can be guaranteed that all relevant tools support the same behavior.

 ## Document Structure